 Early Termination Fee

-An early termination fee is the most common charge customers face when they want to close their car lease early.
+An early termination charge is the most common expense customers face when they want to close their car lease early.
 This type of fee can get quite expensive, especially if you plan on breaking your lease while the contract is still considered “new.”
 Leasing companies consider a “new” car lease as any lease that is within the first half of the terms.
 For example, if you had a car lease for four years, the lease would be considered “new” during the first two years.
 Early termination fees can end up costing hundreds of dollars or more!

 Negative Equity Fees